janwilmake/contextarea/BACKLOG.md

 # High Impact Improvements

-We can embed images as images into chat/completions.

-Add support for videos too by doing a model update, adding gemini. which should return an error if the model doesnt support video

-Make `?prompt&query&model` work from homepage (prompt insta-submits, is this safe?).
-Improve the widget making it very well documented and turn that into a README.

 Add easily embeddable link that links to result.
 It's now just clickable but not insertable.

-New footer.
-Footer Real Estate:

-- ✔️ copy link
-- ✔️ change model
-- ✔️ try again or reply
-- if output has codeblocks: patch button
-- markdown for prompt-it button

 # `/chat/completions`